harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/optional-tf-var-files.md

 To specify optional Terraform variable files, do the following:

 :::tip
-In some fields in this workflow, you can specify a fixed value or expression or set up the field to accept an input at run time.
+In some fields in this procedure, you can specify a fixed value or expression or set up the field to accept an input at run time.
 For information about value types and how to identify fields that offer this functionality, go to [Fixed values, runtime inputs, and expressions](/docs/platform/variables-and-expressions/runtime-inputs).
 :::

 1. On the **Visual** tab of **Pipeline Studio**, select the step at which you want Harness to download Terraform variable files.